cosmira/php-msg/README.md

 > [!CAUTION]
 > This library is currently a **proof of concept (POC)** and **not ready for production use**.
-> APIs, structures, and behavior are subject to change at any time without notice.

 It exposes a high-level for message content, recipients, and attachments, plus low-level APIs for compound file internals and RTF decompression.